jamxu88/jamxu88/README.md

 ### Heyo!
-#### I'm James, a full-stack web developer from the DC area.
-I freelance develop for multiple companies and clients.
-I would describe myself as a proficient web developer, with skills in Javascript/Nodejs and their libraries, HTML/CSS, as well as familiarity with Python.
-I'm always constantly learning and trying to expand my knowledge, as well as searching for opportunities to do so.
-Right now, I'm focusing on exploring my creative skills and improving my technical ones, especially in Go!
+#### I'm James, a full-stack developer from the DC area.
+I will be attending the University of Illinois Urbana-Champaign this fall for computer science.
+Right now, I'm focused on freelancing and learning more especially in AI/ML and modeling.
+I'm open to freelance jobs for designing and web development, so feel free to email me!

 ## Links 📡
 [My website](https://jamesxu.dev/)